Research on Tintagel Castle

 In 1981 Ralegh Radford’s dating of the medieval castle was also questioned, on two grounds.
 First, Geoffrey of Monmouth’s History of the Kings of Britain was completed in about 1138, before Reginald became Earl of Cornwall in 1140.
 There seems to be no archaeological indication that the castle is of the 12th rather than the 13th century, and no historical evidence for a castle there is known before the 1230s.
 Thus there must have been another reason for Geoffrey’s literary reference to the site rather than castle building there by Earl Reginald or anyone else.

 Second, the name of Tintagel is Cornish, meaning ‘the fort of the constriction’.
-The use of this name by Geoffrey of Monmouth in the 1130s, before any medieval castle was built there, means that it was an older name, presumably referring to the Dark Age structure.
+The use of this name by Geoffrey of Monmouth in the 1130s, before any medieval castle was built there, means that it was an older name, presumably referring to the earlier structure.
 The simplest explanation for Geoffrey’s use of Tintagel was that the legends themselves were older than his History, arising out of local memories of the importance of the site in the 5th and 6th centuries, and that the medieval castle was in fact inspired by legend.

 In 1983 a major fire on the island destroyed the turf over a considerable area.
 A detailed survey of the headland in 1985 produced a plan showing many more remains than had previously been recognised.
 Tintagel parish church with its exceptionally large graveyard also became a focus of attention.

 In the 1990s detailed excavations on the eastern side of the island confirmed that both the rectangular huts and the great ditch were contemporary with the imported pottery, and also produced much more in the way of pottery finds as well as fine glass fragments.

 - Explore some of the finds from Tintagel